sunxb05/pymind/docs/theory.rst

 .. image:: ./img/f_t_3.png

-where Pi is the occupation number of the charge to be on molecule i, and :math:`k{_{ij}` is the charge transfer rate from molecule :math:`{_i}` to :math:`{_j}`.
-Namely, the population change on state :math:`{_i}` is the difference between the total population transfer from other states to state i and that from state i to other states.
+where :math:`P{_i}` is the occupation number of the charge to be on molecule i, and :math:`k{_{ij}}` is the charge transfer rate from molecule i to j.
+Namely, the population change on state i is the difference between the total population transfer from other states to state i and that from state i to other states.
 The PME can be solved directly through an iterative numerical scheme.
 One needs to set the initial populations on all states and solve the differential equations to get the charge distribution at any time t.
 Alternatively, one may use a kinetic Monte Carlo (KMC) algorithm with a series random walk trajectories.
 [5] In comparison, the KMC approach is numerically more efficient for large systems as converged results can be generally obtained with a sampling of acceptable number of trajectories.

 3. Monte Carlo Simulation